 There are additional features available such as travel mug capability, added insulation, or double wall glass that might be important to you.
 Although these don’t affect the taste of your coffee, they can add some convenience where you need it most.

-The most common material used for a French Press maker is glass, and this will generally last a few years with care.
-However, since they’re so cheap many people are happy to go with plastic and replace it every 12 months or so when it starts to lost effectiveness.
+The most common material used for a French Press maker is glass.
+Glass french press maker generally last a few years with care.
+However, since they’re so cheap many people are happy to go with plastic.
+And replace it every 12 months or so when it starts to lost effectiveness.

 The Importance of a Good Coffee

-Knowing how to make French Press coffee that you’ll enjoy is the easiest way to benefit from all of coffee’s advantages.
-Just one cup of coffee each day can give you a whole range of mental and physical benefits, so it’s a great way to start your morning.
+Knowing how to make French Press coffee is the easiest way to benefit from all of coffee’s advantages.
+Just one cup of coffee each day can give you a whole range of mental and physical benefits.
+So it’s a great way to start your morning.

 With surprising health benefits such as a reduction in your risk of diabetes, Parkinson’s, and even liver disease, it’s such an easy way to add a delicious health kick to your life.
-Not only is coffee good for your body, but it can put you in a positive mood and give you a boost of energy that many rely on to get them through their morning.
+Not only is coffee good for your body, but it can put you in a positive mood.
+It also gives you a boost of energy that many rely on to get them through their morning.

-French Press is one of the simplest but flavorsome methods for brewing coffee, and there are no special skills required to learn how to perfect it.
+French Press is one of the simplest but flavorsome methods for brewing coffee.
+There are no special skills required to learn how to perfect it.
 With just a few simple tools, the right coffee beans, and a bit of love and affection, you too can enjoy your morning coffee the way it was intended.